aofei/air/README.md

 High-performance?
 Fastest?
 Almost all web frameworks are using these words to tell people that they are the best.
 Maybe they are, maybe not.
 Air does not intend to follow the crowd.
-Our goal is always to strive to make it easy for you to use Air to build your web applications.
-So, we can only guarantee you one
-thing: **Air can serve properly**.
+Our goal is always to strive to make it easy for people to use Air to build their web applications.
+So, we can only guarantee you one thing: **Air can serve properly**.

 ## FAQ